Perspective | Velcro-style closures used to be only on clothes. What are they doing on dog food?

 I’m fascinated by the seemingly mundane things in our lives that actually require a fair amount of technology.
 In this case, the result is a disposable bag of dog food that has the same satisfying schwaaaaak as an expensive ski parka.
 (Or as a space suit.
 NASA’s use of Velcro products helped introduce the concept to the consumer market.)

-Aplix produces the matching strips of closures in 3,000-meter rolls and sends them to companies such as St. Johns Packaging which incorporates them into bags.
+Aplix produces the matching strips of closures in 3,000-meter rolls and sends them to companies such as St. Johns Packaging, which incorporates them into bags.

 “We first used the hook-to-hook closure in pet food and pet treat applications,” Craig J. Bonde of North State Flexibles, a St. Johns Packaging subsidiary, wrote in an email.
 “The sound of the closure is unique in that it provides an audible signal that the pet associates [with] a treat.”